1 Research Purpose

 These recommendations are only as good as the underlying models.
 Models must accurately capture causal relationships and often need to extrapolate beyond the data used to build them (e.g., for disaster simulations).
 Data-driven models are typically better at interpolation (predicting within known data ranges), so results should ideally be validated through additional experiments, such as testing the recommended new materials in the lab.

-Together, these four types of analytics form a powerful toolkit for tackling real-world challenges: descriptive analytics provides a foundation of understanding, diagnostic analytics uncovers the causes behind observed phenomena, predictive analytics models future scenarios based on this understanding, and prescriptive analytics turns these insights into actionable solutions.
+Together, these four types of analytics form a powerful toolkit for tackling real-world challenges: descriptive analytics provides a foundation for understanding, diagnostic analytics uncovers the causes behind observed phenomena, predictive analytics models future scenarios based on this understanding, and prescriptive analytics turns these insights into actionable solutions.
 Each step builds on the previous one, creating a systematic approach to answering complex questions and making informed decisions.

-Draw your Why
+Draw Your Why

 The “before” scenario might show a lack of data, an incomplete understanding of a phenomenon, poor model performance, or an inefficient process or material.
 The “after” scenario highlights how your research addresses these issues and improves on the current state, such as refining a predictive model or enhancing the properties of a new material.

-Figure 1.2: Exemplary research goals and corresponding “before and after” visuals for descriptive, diagnostic, predictive, and prescriptive analytics tasks.
+Figure 1.3: Exemplary research goals and corresponding “before and after” visuals for descriptive, diagnostic, predictive, and prescriptive analytics tasks.

 At this point, your “after” scenario might be based on a hypothesis or an educated guess about what your results will look like—and that’s totally fine!
 The purpose of visualizing your goal is to guide your development process.
 Later, you can update the picture with actual results if you decide to include it in a journal publication, for example.

 Of course, not all research goals are tied directly to analytics.
-Sometimes the main improvement is more qualitative, for example, focusing on design or functionality (Figure 1.3).
+Sometimes the main improvement is more qualitative, for example, focusing on design or functionality (Figure 1.4).
 Even in these cases, however, you’ll often need to demonstrate that your new approach meets or exceeds existing solutions in terms of other key performance indicators (KPIs), such as energy efficiency, speed, or quality parameters like strength or durability.

-Figure 1.3: This example illustrates a task where a robot must reach its target (represented by money) as efficiently as possible.
+Figure 1.4: This example illustrates a task where a robot must reach its target (represented by money) as efficiently as possible.
 Original approach (left): The robot relied on information encoded in the environment as expected rewards.
 To determine the shortest path to the target, the robot required a large sensor (shown as a yellow circle) capable of scanning nearby fields to locate the highest reward.
 New approach (right): Instead of relying on reward values scattered across the environment, the optimal direction is now encoded directly in the current field.
 This eliminates the need for large sensors, as the robot only needs to read the value of its current position, enabling it to operate with a much smaller sensor and thereby reducing hardware costs.
-Additional quantitative evaluation: It still needs to be demonstrated that with the new approach, the robot reaches is target at least as quickly as with the original approach.
+Additional quantitative evaluation: It still needs to be demonstrated that with the new approach, the robot reaches its target at least as quickly as with the original approach.

 Give it a try—does the sketch help you explain your research to your family?